 Avalon was not aware of any regulated limits for rare earth elements in discharged water, such as those in place for commonly mined elements like nickel and copper.
 To address this gap, Avalon has assisted in the development of Canadian Council of Ministers of the Environment (“CCME”) guidelines for all the REE although they are not known to be toxic to aquatic life or humans at any level of concentration.

-In consultation with communities of interest, Avalon has prepared prioritized environmental management plans and is advancing additional plans as part of this process and in preparation construction and operations.
+In consultation with communities of interest, Avalon has prepared prioritized environmental management plans.

-While permits for pre-construction work are already in place, Avalon is continuing to slowly progress the permitting process to obtain the Class A Water Licence and Land Use Permit authorizing mine construction, operation and closure activities.
-Once there is renewed investor interest, the process will be accelerated again with the expectation that it can be completed in approximately 4-6 months.
+Permits for pre-construction work are already in place.
+Once there is renewed investor interest, the permitting process will be accelerated again with the expectation that it can be completed in approximately 4-6 months.

 Nechalacho Permitting Timeline of Events: